ondrae/ferguson-grand-jury-transcripts/README.md

 ### OCR Transcripts
 https://www.dropbox.com/s/67unqhdrb8jhgr0/Ferguson%20Grand%20Jury%20Testimony.pdf?dl=0

+### Sample Files
+First ten pages of the OCR transcript are at `files/sample.pdf` When run through pdf2txt though, text is all out of order.
+See `files/sample.txt`

 ### Transform Scripts - ToDo
 We'll need a script where we will start converting the OCR transcript into the format needed to cleanly display them.